What is ICCROM-ATHAR?

-The course is intended for 15-20 participants with backgrounds in relevant fields (archaeologists, architects, art historians, collections and site managers, conservators-restorers, conservation scientists, curators, directors of museums, galleries and archives, etc) from the Arab region.
-Priority will be given to those with field experience, and those who have basic knowledge of GIS.
-Admission to the course will be subject to selection criteria that include:
+The course is intended for 15 – 20 participants with varied profiles (archaeologists, architects, art historians, collections and site managers, conservators-restorers, conservation scientists, curators, directors of museums, gallery and archive professionals, etc.) from the Arab states.
+Other professionals from relevant disciplines are also encouraged to apply (e.g., humanitarian aid, military, police, NGOs).
+Admission to the course will be subject to selection criteria including:

-- Professional background: at least a BA in a relevant field.
+- Professional background: at least a BA in a relevant field of study.

 - Letter of intent: candidates are requested to provide a letter stating clearly the reasons for applying to the course, what they hope to learn from it, and how it will benefit them and their institution, country, or future employer.

-- Employment: priority is given to government employees or government affiliated professionals.
+- Employment: priority is given to professionals affiliated with institutions working in relevant fields.

 - Work experience: those who have already gained at least 2 years of practical or research experience in the field will have priority.

-- Applications: please use the application form available on this web site.
+Please use the application form available on this web site.
 Applications should be endorsed by the relevant ministry or entity in the candidate’s home country.
-The carefully completed forms should be to:
+The carefully completed forms should be sent to:

 ICCROM-ATHAR Regional Conservation Centre in Sharjah, UAE